mahautsegonzac/disaster_response_pipeline/README.md

 # Disaster Response Pipeline

 This project aims at classifying messages received during disaster events by category, so that they can be sent to the appropriate disaster relief agency.
-For this purpose, I have built a machine learning pipeline using a classifier performing speech recognition.
+For this purpose, I have built a machine learning pipeline using a classifier which performs text recognition.
-This project also includes a web app where an emergency worker can input a new message and get classification results in several categories.
+The final output of this project is a web app where an emergency worker can input a new message and get classification results by category.
 The datasets I used contain real messages sent during disaster events and have been provided by the company [Figure Eight](https://www.figure-eight.com/).